Tavh/customer-platform/README.md

 <img width="1029" alt="Screenshot 2023-03-11 at 11 39 56" src="https://user-images.githubusercontent.com/44731477/224477164-44d7545a-bef2-4be7-8ed1-9b5a1281b9a4.png">

-** The target platform is needed because even though arm runs Rosetta 2 by default, some libraries such as kafka-python are not designed for inter-communication between different architectures
+** The target platform is needed because even though macs with M1 run Rosetta 2 by default, some libraries such as kafka-python are not designed for inter-communication between different architectures

 If you wish to deploy the services independently: